COVID-19 / Coronavirus statement from Anatomy Trains

 For some images, we can grant permission, and will do so after we thoroughly understand where and how they are to be used.
 Other images are the property of Elsevier publishers, and permission must be obtained via www.elsevier.com/permissions.

-What are the DVDs referenced in the Anatomy Trains book?
+What are the videos referenced in the Anatomy Trains book?

-Those are the set of ten technique DVDs available for sale in our store.
+Those are the set of ten technique videos available for sale in our store.
 They contain manual techniques for each of the lines.
-You may buy them separately or as a set. https://www.anatomytrains.com/product-category/dvds/
+You may buy them separately or as a set. https://www.anatomytrains.com/product-category/on-demand-learning/

 Do you have any online courses for CE credit?

 We do!
-Our webinars are all approved for CE credit through NCBTMB and other organizations where indicated in the store listing. https://www.anatomytrains.com/product-category/webinars/
+We have Live Online webinars scheduled throughout the year here, as well as an extensive On Demand Learning library where most courses are approved for CE credit through NCBTMB and other organizations where indicated in the store listing. https://www.anatomytrains.com/product-category/on-demand-learning/

 What is the difference between Myofascial Release and Deep Tissue work?